 Cybersecurity Preparedness, Equifax, and Ben Franklin

-The prudent advice Benjamin Franklin shared with the world is just as valuable today as it was nearly 200 years ago.
+Cybersecurity Preparedness: The prudent advice Benjamin Franklin shared with the world is just as valuable today as it was nearly 200 years ago.
 It is valuable to individuals and corporations, in all aspects of life, across many cultures and industries.
 Ben never saw a computer; however, his advice is highly applicable to today’s cybersecurity preparedness challenges.

 “Diligence is the mother of good luck.”

 Beginning in September, multiple Equifax security breaches have been in the media.
-Breaches of highly sensitive data have a wide-ranging impact to our lives.
+Breaches of highly sensitive data have a wide-ranging impact on our lives.
 The Equifax security breaches were preventable.
 The vulnerabilities were known months before the hackers stole the information while patches were available but were not installed.

 In a letter to the Wall Street Journal, Equifax Interim CEO Paulino do Rego Barros Jr., admitted, “We were hacked.
-That’s the simple fact.”
+That’s a simple fact.”
 Equifax wasn’t diligent with software patching and faced some serious consequences because of it.

 “An ounce of prevention is worth a pound of cure.”